Minimalist Travel Photography Gear: The Only 6 Items You Need

 The Fujifilm 50-140mm Lens

-It may seem controversial to suggest carrying a rather large lens on a minimalist travel photography gear list, but it can do a lot, and it’s the reach I love.
-And, after all – the kit I choose to take has to be the best balance between the smallest and lightest combination I am willing to accept on any given trip to capture a set of pictures I’ll be happy with.
-The Fujifilm 50-140mm is a pleasure to use, a great performer, smaller and lighter than its full-frame counterparts, a lens I trust optically, and f/2.8 all the way through.
+And, after all, the kit I choose to take has to strike the best balance between the smallest and lightest combination I am willing to accept on any given trip to capture a set of pictures I’ll be happy with.

 Fujinon 50 140mm 002